GitHub-TC/EmpyrionScripting/README.md

 ## General
 If the structure is turned off or has no power, no ingame scripts will be executed from it.
 So "old" or no longer used structures do not consume any power of the script engine.

+## Set execution and performance of the scripts
++ "InGameScriptsIntervallMS": 2000,
+  At what intervals is the script execution started in the background
++ "DeviceLockOnlyAllowedEveryXCycles": 10,
+  Scripts that require a "DeviceLock" are only executed every X cycles
++ "SaveGameScriptsIntervallMS": 10000,
+  At what intervals is the script execution of the savegamescripts started in the background
++ "UseEveryNthGameUpdateCycle": 10,
+  Only every Nth GameUpdate call is used for script execution
++ "ScriptsSyncExecution": 2,
+  How many scripts are executed per cycle in the GameUpdate
++ "ScriptsParallelExecution": 2,
+  How many scripts are executed per cycle in background processing

 ### Whats next?